MaxWong03/BGSocial/README.md

 ## BG Social

-- This app helps board gamers arrange meet ups with their friends.
-It helps solve the issue in which Users can create, edit, and delete their events, record for each game.
-Our app also provides a collection of games which users can view the details as well as their own stats for each game, and adding and removing friends feature.
+- BG Social offers a Facebook like social platform for board game enthusiasts.
+It allows users to invite their friends (in-app) to participate in board game events and track participants' scores for each game.
+Moreover, it aims to solve the issue of coordination by introducing features such as **voting** and **open event**.
+The app encourages friendly competition by offering game / score related statistics with which users can compare with his / her friends.

 ## Final Product